SQream/sqream_docs/reference/sql/sql_syntax/common_table_expressions.rst

 In this example, the ``WITH`` clause defines the temporary name ``r`` for the subquery which finds salaries over $20 million.
 The result set becomes a valid table reference in any table expression of the subsequent SELECT clause.

-Nested CTEs
+Using Nested CTEs
 ---------------

-SQream DB also supports any amount of nested CTEs, such as this:
+The following is an example of using a simple CTE:

 .. code-block:: postgres